cs-zyluo/CausalNet/README.md

 Please cite the following paper if you are using CausalNet and the code.
 Thanks!

-*   Zhiyi Luo, Yuchen Sha, Kenny Q. Zhu, Seung-won Hwang, Zhongyuan Wang, "**Commonsense Causal Reasonging between Short Texts**", Proc. of 15th Int.
+*   Zhiyi Luo, Yuchen Sha, Kenny Q. Zhu, Seung-won Hwang, Zhongyuan Wang, "**Commonsense Causal Reasoning between Short Texts**", Proc. of 15th Int.
 Conf. on Principles of Knowledge Representation and Reasonging (KR'2016), Cape Town, South Africa.

 ## 3. Quick Start

-This repository is an implementation of the approach proposed in "**Commonsense Causal Reasonging between Short Texts**", KR'2016.
+This repository is an implementation of the approach proposed in "**Commonsense Causal Reasoning between Short Texts**", KR'2016.

 Follow these steps to get started: